kittydepa/fastapi_test/steps.md

     * http://localhost:8000/redoc - shows your API in Redoc UI

+    **Troubleshooting**: To ensure that the the `uvicorn` command runs successfully, make sure you are using a [virtual environment](https://code.visualstudio.com/docs/python/tutorial-fastapi).

 ## Add a Pydantic model for `ForageItem`

 1. In your `main.py` file, add to the top, below the FastAPI import: